-This article provides information on how to handle narrow projections and cutouts in sheet metal design.
+This article provides information on handling narrow projections and cutouts in sheet metal design.

-Both cutouts and projections require removal of material.
-Removal of precise amount of material must be carefully controlled.
+Both cutouts and projections require the removal of material.
+Removal of precise amounts of material must be carefully controlled.
 Cutouts are normally removed in a single operation; however, particularly narrow cutouts must be removed in two or more operations.
 Similarly, narrow projections must be treated in the same way.
-This is due to the particularly delicate nature of small features in sheet metal designs.
+This is due to the delicate nature of small features in sheet metal designs.

-Narrow features are defined as those features whose width is less than three times the material thickness.
-These projections tend to be at high risk of deformation or other failure modes.
-In the case of narrow projections, a blanking punch is required to separate the product from the strip due the delicate nature of the workpiece.
+Narrow features are defined as those whose width is less than three times the material thickness.
+These projections are at high risk of deformation or other failure modes.
+In the case of narrow projections, a blanking punch is required to separate the product from the strip due to the delicate nature of the workpiece.
 In addition to a blanking punch, a notching operation is also generally required for products of this nature.
-This may involve two separate notching stations in order to accomplish the notching operation.
+This may involve two separate notching stations to accomplish the notching operation.

-(a) While designing a product which will utilize sheet metal…
+(a) While designing a product that will utilize sheet metal:

-(b) If narrow projections are present in the design as defined by width of less than three material thicknesses
+(b) If narrow projections are present in the design as defined by a width of less than three material thicknesses

-(c) Or if narrow cutouts are present in the design as defined by width of less than three material thicknesses
+(c) Or if narrow cutouts are present in the design as defined by a width of less than three material thicknesses

 (a) Narrow projections must be separated from the main strip carefully.